 Variables:

-• N is the total number of nodes visited in the tree traversal
+• N is the total number of nodes in the tree (and the number of nodes visited by a full traversal)

 What is a Tree Traversal?